ECONOMIC REVIEW

 A downturn in the macroeconomic scenario along with unfavorable regulatory policies can negatively impact on business.

-Mitigation: The Company not only applying for new jobs in thermal power cautiously but also diversified in the steel trading.
+Mitigation: The Company not only applying for new jobs in thermal power cautiously and obtaining EPC contracts but also doing a sizeable growth in the steel trading.

 Competition risk: